maelle/emldown_blogpost/README.md

 ![raw eml](figures/screenshot_raw_xml.png)

-(!!! function not working currently) In the `EML` package there's a function called `eml_view` relying on the [`listviewer` package](https://github.com/timelyportfolio/listviewer) to produce an interactive view of the XML in the Viewer pane of say, RStudio, which allows to check some things quickly but which is far from being an user-friendly representation of the metadata.
+(!!! function not working currently) In the `EML` package there's a function called `eml_view` relying on the [`listviewer` package](https://github.com/timelyportfolio/listviewer) to produce an interactive view of the XML in the Viewer pane of say, RStudio, which allows one to check some things quickly but which is far from being an user-friendly representation of the metadata.

 What does `emldown` do with your EML?
 =====================================